octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The demonstration or proof of the theorem can be expressed with a sequence of Coq tactics.

 Since the theorem is a complex logical proposition, it is suggested to decompose it into simpler propositions easily provable.
-This decomposition is done by separating into smaller independent propositions or applying reductions (see reductions in Gallina [4]).
+This decomposition is done by separating into smaller independent propositions or applying reductions (see reductions in Gallina [[4]](/formal-verification/references)).

 The following proof script relies on:
 - tactics (commands of the Vernacular of Gallina)
 - induced types (Mi-Cho-Coq)
 - proven theorem of Mi-Cho-Coq dealing with Tezos smart contract properties (e.g. gas)
 - the Coq universe which defines sets of numbers and related theorem.
-For example, natural integers are defined upon the Peano arithmetic.
+For example, natural integers are defined upon the _Peano_ arithmetic.

 Here is the proof of the Vote smart contract.